alexandertrefz/essence/packages/website/optimisations.md

 formatter goes on answering in lowest terms, so `4/2` prints `2/1` and its `numerator` is 2, exactly as before.
 This is only the read side, computed once instead of once per question.

+**Arithmetic answers in lowest terms, and says so.** `add`, `subtract`, `multiply` and `divide` between two Rationals are natives on the bigint-rational core now, where they were Essence bodies reading `numerator()` and `denominator()` off both operands — four Integers built only to be unwrapped — doing the same arithmetic through four more boxes, and handing the parts to `Rational.of`, whose answer was UNREDUCED and charged its next reader a greatest-common-divisor of its own.
+Each is now one cross-multiplication and one reduction on the parts themselves, and the result is built holding its lowest-terms form, so the first accessor or formatter to ask reduces nothing.
+Nothing can tell the difference: every accessor and every formatter already answered in lowest terms, and equality cross-multiplies the raw parts, so `(1/2)::add(1/2)` equals `1` whether it holds `4/4` or `1/1`.
+Construction is untouched — `4/2` still holds 4 and 2 — and `fold-constants` folds these four through the same core functions, so a folded answer is the one the Program builds.

 ### `list-tail-sharing`